 It’s time to Power Up, America

-With the new Biden-Harris administration and a new Congress, we have the opportunity to make real progress in our efforts to combat climate change and create healthier communities while growing our economy.
+With the Biden-Harris administration and 117th Congress, we have the unique chance to make real progress in our efforts to combat climate change and create healthier communities while growing our economy.

 Let’s get to work building clean trucks, buses, cars and clean energy